18F/join.tts.gsa.gov/pages/positions/bucket-tts-designer-bilingual.md

 - Commit to making what we build fully accessible to the people we serve
 - Create a work environment that fosters trust, respect, and collaboration

-**GS13 objectives for successful TTS Designers:**
-- Support collaborative decision-making by telling compelling stories drawn from research to build shared understanding
-- Show persistent commitment to thoughtful, inclusive, ethical user research
-- Deliver whatever’s needed to guide development — this could include wireframes, sitemaps, flowcharts, storyboards, user stories, or other innovative approaches
-- Create written materials and visual presentations that are accessible to non-experts as well as being legally and technically accurate
-- Incorporate UX into agile development sprints, coordinating with visual and content designers, developers, and product managers to achieve a strategic vision
-- Use modern interaction design patterns and best practices, understanding that there are exceptions to every rule
-- Commit to making what we build fully accessible to the people we serve
-- Create a work environment that fosters trust, respect, and collaboration

 ### 2. Advance design practices

 **GS15 objectives for successful TTS Designers:**